Tech giants spot opportunity in forecasting China's smog

 Still the municipal government only makes public a 24-hour forecast on its website, meaning residents aren’t able to see for themselves when a “red alert” may be due.

-The environmental bureau’s monitoring center did not respond to a request for comment.
+The environmental bureau’s monitoring centre did not respond to a request for comment.

-IBM has also signed a deal with Zhangjiakou, which will jointly host the 2022 Winter Olympics alongside Beijing, to do forward planning and scenario modeling ahead of the games.
+IBM has also signed a deal with Zhangjiakou, which will jointly host the 2022 Winter Olympics alongside Beijing, to do forward planning and scenario modelling ahead of the games.

 For its part, Microsoft has signed up China’s environment ministry, and the environmental protection bureaus in Fujian province and Chengdu, the capital of the southwestern province of Sichuan.